 If you have a big family, it can be hard to keep track of everyone—let alone their Christmas gifts.
 Good thing, there are apps to help us with this task.
 A good example is “Santa’s bag“.
 It lets you create lists of recipients, set a budget per person, and even share your file.
 It also has a cute Christmas countdown.
 You won’t have any excuse anymore for forgetting someone.

 Now that you have decided what to buy, it is time to choose where to buy each gift.
-A convenient option is to shop from the comfort of your home by phone, tablet, or computer.
-And have the packages delivered to your door.
+Especially in the current situation, online shopping is more important than ever.
 Remember to pay attention to the delivery time.
 The post office can be busy this time of year.
 If you live in an apartment, the Nuki Opener is a good fit for you.
 It makes your intercom smart, and you can control it remotely not to miss any of your deliveries.

 Pick the menu